Can CeylanVienna-based, globally curious.

 Historically, splits have been followed by above-average returns in the 12 months after announcement.
 A few well-documented examples:

-$125 post-split ($500 pre-split equivalent).
+• Apple (AAPL), 4-for-1 split, August 2020.
+Price at split: $125 post-split ($500 pre-split equivalent).
 Twelve months later: ~$145 post-split.
-A solid run, though that was also a bull market on steroids. - Tesla (TSLA) — 5-for-1 split, August 2020.
-Similar timing, similar tailwind.
-Stock roughly tripled in the following six months.
+A solid run, though that was also a bull market on steroids.

-- Amazon (AMZN) — 20-for-1 split, June 2022.
+• Amazon (AMZN), 20-for-1 split, June 2022.
 This one is instructive.
 It landed in a bear market.
 The stock continued declining for months after the split before recovering.
 The split did not stop the macro from doing what it was doing.

-- Google/Alphabet — 20-for-1 split, July 2022.
+• Google/Alphabet, 20-for-1 split, July 2022.
 Same bear market, same story.
 Short-term weakness continued despite the split.

 The pattern: splits correlate with positive returns in bull markets.
 In bear markets, the effect is muted or reversed until the macro turns.
-The split itself isn't the catalyst — it's the accessibility plus underlying business quality that does the work, eventually.
+The split itself isn't the catalyst, it's the accessibility plus underlying business quality that does the work, eventually.

 Right now, in April 2026, we're in uncertain territory.
-Rates remain a factor, consumer confidence is mixed, and travel spend — while resilient — is not immune to a slowdown.
+Rates remain a factor, consumer confidence is mixed, and travel spend, while resilient, is not immune to a slowdown.
 That context matters.

 Is Booking Holdings Worth Considering Right Now?
 The Bear and Bull Case

 The bull case is real.
 Booking is a near-monopoly in European online travel.
 It generates enormous free cash flow.
 It has been aggressively buying back shares.
 It trades at a meaningful discount to what a business of this quality would have fetched a few years ago.
-If you believe travel demand is structurally durable and that Booking's competitive moat — network effects, supplier relationships, brand — holds, the long-term case is hard to argue with.
+If you believe travel demand is structurally durable and that Booking's competitive moat, network effects, supplier relationships, brand, holds, the long-term case is hard to argue with.
 That said, this is my personal read, not financial advice, and your own analysis should lead you.

 The bear case deserves respect too.
 Travel is discretionary.
 A recession would hit it.
-The AI-driven search evolution is a real question — if AI assistants start answering "where should I stay in Lisbon" without sending users to Booking, that's a traffic story worth watching.
+The AI-driven search evolution is a real question, if AI assistants start answering "where should I stay in Lisbon" without sending users to Booking, that's a traffic story worth watching.
 Competition from Airbnb, direct hotel bookings, and regional OTAs hasn't gone away.

 The split makes the entry price more approachable.
-Whether the timing is right depends entirely on your own situation, horizon, and risk tolerance — not on what some guy writes on the internet.
+Whether the timing is right depends entirely on your own situation, horizon, and risk tolerance, not on what some guy writes on the internet.
 Including me.

-A stock split doesn't change what you own — it just makes it easier for more people to own it.
+A stock split doesn't change what you own, it just makes it easier for more people to own it.

 What Most People Get Wrong About Splits and Accessibility

 The accessibility argument is real but often overstated.
 Most major brokerages already offer fractional shares, so the $1,350 price wasn't technically a barrier for years.
-What a split actually does is psychological and indexing-related: it lowers the nominal price to a range that retail investors find "normal", it can enable inclusion in certain indices that have price-weighted components, and it tends to generate media coverage — which drives awareness.
+What a split actually does is psychological and indexing-related: it lowers the nominal price to a range that retail investors find "normal", it can enable inclusion in certain indices that have price-weighted components, and it tends to generate media coverage, which drives awareness.

 The mistake is treating the split as the thesis.
 It isn't.
 The split is a footnote.
 The thesis is whether Booking's business is undervalued relative to its earnings power and moat.
 That's the only question that matters over any reasonable time horizon.

-I wrote more about how I think about moats and durable businesses in my notes on value investing and patience — worth reading alongside this if you're doing your own research.
+I wrote more about how I think about moats and durable businesses in my notes on value investing and patience, worth reading alongside this if you're doing your own research.

 📊 Track It Yourself